jpt1729/Alarm-Clock/JOURNAL.md

 created_at: "2025-06-04"
 ---

+Wanted to note, I had no idea we had to write down the hours we worked on it so I just estimated the hours it took after the fact.

 # June 26th
 Its important to me that this thing is kinda cools so I am thinking of some features I want it to have
 - google calendar integration where it wakes me up 30 minutes before the first event on my calendar
 - Gives me a preview of my day and everything I gotta do (all the stuff on my calendar)

-Still thinking of some features but planning on writing those as I go
+Still thinking of some features but planning on writing those as I go.

+Picked out a couple of the parts I know I want to use like an esp32-s3-mini as the main board thing.

 **Total time spent: 30min**